nemtech/symbol-bootstrap/README.md

 -   `./nemesis`: The folder used to hold the nemesis block.
 Block 1 data is generated via `nemgen` tool for new networks.
 For existing network, it is copied over.
 -   `./databases`: the location where the mongo data is stored for the different database instances.
 -   `./docker`: the generated docker-compose.yml, mongo init scripts and server basic bash scripts.
+-   `./explorers`: the generated explorer configuration.
+-   `./wallets`: the generated wallet configuration.
 -   `./reports`: the location of the generated reports.

+Note: **The target folder should not be manually modified**.
+This tool may override any file in the target folder when doing upgrades.
+Any custom configuration should be provided via a custom preset.
+Check out the custom preset [guides](docs/presetGuides.md)!

 # Requirements